KMC20/upmemGCiM/readme.md

 ## Thanks

  * Library of priority queue.
-The implementations of priority queue in `dpu/libpqueue` in UPMEM_d and UPMEM_h are modified to suit the demands of UPMEM from the implementaion here: https://github.com/vy/libpqueue
+The implementations of priority queue in `dpu/libpqueue` in UPMEM_d and UPMEM_h are modified to suit the demands of UPMEM from the implementation here: https://github.com/vy/libpqueue
  * Pseudo random generator.
-The implementation of `randGen` in `UPMEM_d/dpu/src/tree.c` for pseudo random generation is modified from the implementaion here: https://github.com/0/msp430-rng
+The implementation of `randGen` in `UPMEM_d/dpu/src/tree.c` for pseudo random generation is modified from the implementation here: https://github.com/0/msp430-rng
  * MSR fetching.
-The implementations of `rdmsr` and related functions in `host/measureEnergy.c` in UPMEM_d and UPMEM_h for energy measurement are modified from the implementaion here: https://github.com/lixiaobai09/intel_power_consumption_get/blob/master/powerget.c
+The implementations of `rdmsr` and related functions in `host/measureEnergy.c` in UPMEM_d and UPMEM_h for energy measurement are modified from the implementation here: https://github.com/lixiaobai09/intel_power_consumption_get/blob/master/powerget.c
  * The basic directory structure of the repo is learned from the UPIS project: https://github.com/upmem/usecase_UPIS

 ## Reference